nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/client-settings.md

 ### Set a default client max body size for the Gateway

-To set a default client max body size for the Gateway we created in the setup, create the following `ClientSettingsPolicy`:
+To set a default client max body size for the Gateway created during setup, add the following `ClientSettingsPolicy`:

 ```yaml
 kubectl apply -f - <<EOF